 Walking in the room the immediate scent of stale cigarettes and beer overpowered my senses.
 Looking around the dimly lit British pub my eyes were met with the disparaging stares from strangers, and I felt like I had just crashed a party.
-Feeling very nervous, I clutched my shoebox of slides, took a deep breath, put on the biggest smile I could muster, and stepped into the room.
+Feeling very nervous, I clutched my shoebox of photography slides, took a deep breath, put on the biggest smile I could muster, and stepped into the room.

 Everything was going well until I started thinking “Why are they looking at me like that?
 Am I in the right room?
 I wonder if there is anyone I know?
 They probably think I’m a fraud…”.